Alliance Manchester Business School - AMBS

 1918

-Department of Industrial Administration established
+Department of Industrial Administration established.

 1851

-Victoria University of Manchester (VUoM) founded
+Victoria University of Manchester (VUoM) founded.

-From 1892 the Technical School was funded by the Manchester Corporation, partly from national taxes, and it came to be known as the Manchester Municipal Technical School.
-Modelled on German technical high schools, a huge new building, now called the Sackville Street Building, was opened in 1902.
-After World War I the Technical School was renamed the Manchester Municipal College of Technology.
+Modelled on German technical high schools, a huge new building - now called the Sackville Street Building - was opened in 1902.
+After the First World War, the Technical School was renamed the Manchester Municipal College of Technology.

 1824